humanmade/altis-cloud/docs/geo-targeting.md

 # Geo Targeting / GeoIP

 Altis supports geolocation targeting when specifically enabled.
-Once enabled, developers can make use of the `Cloudfront-Viewer-Country` HTTP Header to serve content on a per-country basis.
+Once enabled, developers can make use of [the `Cloudfront-Viewer-Country` HTTP Header](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-cloudfront-headers.html#cloudfront-headers-viewer-location) (ISO 3166-1 alpha-2 format) to serve content on a per-country basis.

 To enable Geo Targeting contact the Altis team.